 jose joined Watsi on June 22nd, 2015.
-Six years ago, jose joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jose's most recent donation supported Bright, a toddler from Kenya, to fund hernia repair so he can feel well.
+Six years ago, jose joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jose's most recent donation supported Malaso, a six-month-old baby girl from Kenya, to fund a life-saving colostomy for her birth condition.

 jose has funded healthcare for 76 patients in 11 countries.